How to Report Foreign Rental Income on US Taxes

 Worldwide Income Taxation – Includes Foreign Rental Income

-As detailed in this post:- the US taxes tax residents on worldwide income.
+As detailed in this post, the US taxes tax residents on worldwide income.
 This includes rental income regardless of where it’s earned.

 The tax resident status applies to US citizens, green card holders, or immigrants on different visas who have passed the substantial presence test.
 Where they reside is irrelevant.

 One of the trickier aspects is when you are a dual-status tax resident.
-This means that you pay taxes as a tax nonresident for part of the year and the other half as a tax resident.
+This means you pay taxes as a tax nonresident for part of the year and the other half as a tax resident.

 Reporting the Foreign Rental Income When You File Taxes

-Another question I frequently get is, “What if I made zero profit on the property, do I still need to report it?”
+Another question I frequently get is, “What if I made zero profit on the property?
+Do I still need to report it?”
 The simple answer is yes.

 • Tax on the earnings (Foreign),